Vyral/derek-lockett/_posts/2019-11-05-what-you-need-to-know-about-recent-soc-changes.md

 For this reason, many agents have begun to encourage their buyers to start using forms 41A and 41B—**buyer representation agreements that allow agents to set a commission fee amount they must receive by the end of the deal.** This fee can be paid by the buyer, the seller, or a combination of the two.&nbsp;

-Form 41C and Rule 104(D) also both allow for buyers agent to negotiate compensation with the seller.&nbsp;
+Form 41C and Rule 104(D) also both allow for buyer's agent to negotiate compensation with the seller.&nbsp;

 This doesn’t mean, however, that buyer’s agents aren’t required to show properties where the seller is offering a lower SOC than what the buyer’s agent expects to be paid in commission.
 This would only be the case if an additional contract was drafted and signed.&nbsp;